Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning

 AutoPlanBench

 AutoPlanBench makes these planning tasks available for research on reasoning and planning with Large Language Models (LLMs) at a large scale without requiring manual effort or detailed knowledge about PDDL and the domains.
-We show that the automatically converted planning domains yield comparable results as manually created domain descriptions (from Valmeekam et al. 2023: PlanBench) across different planning domains and LLM planning approaches.
-Evaluating LLM planners across a broad range of planning domains, enables us to pinpoint features of planning domains and specific planning problems that make them hard to for LLMs.
+We show that the automatically converted planning domains yield comparable results as manually created domain descriptions (from Valmeekam et al. 2023: PlanBench) across different planning domains and different approaches of using LLMs to solve planning problems.

-In addition to the code for creating LLM planning problems, we provide the implementation of four different LLM planning approaches as well as the code to automatically generating few-shot examples for these approaches.
+In addition to the code for creating NL planning tasks, we provide the implementation of the four different LLM planning approaches for NL input as well as of the Basic and Act approaches on PDDL inputs.

 LLM Action-Choice Mechanisms